highvolt-dev/tmo-monitor/README.md

 # tmo-monitor
-A lightweight Python 3 script that can monitor the T-Mobile Home Internet Nokia 5G Gateway for band and connectivity and reboot as needed.
+A lightweight, cross-platform Python 3 script that can monitor the T-Mobile Home Internet Nokia 5G Gateway for band and connectivity and reboot as needed.

 Currently checks for n41 5G signal and connectivity to either google.com or a configurable host via ping.

-Windows is not currently supported, but should work well with *nix OSes.

 ## Getting Started